lucastadra/lucastadra/README.md

   Hello, my name is Lucas, I am currently a student of Computer Engineering at the State University of Ponta Grossa.
 I work as a Volunteer Developer at E²C Jr. (Junior Computer Engineering Company) at the same university and as intern on RERUM Systems Engineering.

-- :office_worker: I am currently working with HTML5/CSS3/JS + Bootstrap, ReactJS & React Native + Node.js, C# + .NET;
+- :office_worker: I am currently working with HTML5/CSS3/JS + Bootstrap, ReactJS & React Native + Node.js;

 And always discovering new tecnologies and studying stuff like:
 - :books: GraphQL, Next.js, Vue.js, Heroku and Amazon Web Services.